 A well organized maintenance management system will have fairly typical workflows (see the graphic below).
-For example – maintenance work requests are received from external users or customers, preventive maintenance is scheduled, work orders are created and completed and so on.
+For example – external users or customers send in maintenance work requests, you schedule preventive maintenance, create work orders and complete them and so on.
 Failures in these workflows can have a variety of consequences.
 In the graphic below we can have failures during each flow (represented by an arrow).

 What Do These Workflow Failures Mean?

-- Work requests or breakdown reports ignored: External users (customers, equipment operators, etc.) can submit requests for maintenance work or report equipment breakdowns.
-When you have several of these coming in each day is possible for some of these requests to get lost in the queue.
+External users (customers, equipment operators, etc.) can submit requests for maintenance work or report equipment breakdowns.
+If several requests come in each day, you may miss some of these requests in the queue.
 So the maintenance work never gets done.
-Cascading equipment failures can occur because an alarm or condition reported on a critical equipment was ignored.
-This is where maintenance software can be very useful.
-It can keep track of these requests and reports and allow you to use the information provided to create maintenance work orders for maintenance technicians.
+Say you ignore or miss alarms or problems reported on critical equipment.
+Cascading equipment failures may follow.
+This is where maintenance software is very useful.
+You can keep track of these requests and reports.
+You can use the information provided to create maintenance work orders for maintenance technicians.
 See How Maintenance Services Should Manage Maintenance Request Forms for more information.

-- Planned tasks not scheduled: Different equipment and facilities have different planned maintenance needs e.g. changing filters regularly on HVAC units, checking oil levels on specific machines and so on.
+Different equipment and facilities have different planned maintenance needs.
+For example changing air filters regularly on HVAC units, checking oil levels on specific machines and so on.
 Missing this preventive maintenance or not scheduling them properly can result in equipment breakdowns and other operational issues.
-CMMS software can be used to schedule such planned maintenance and generate the work orders needed.
+With CMMS software you can schedule such planned maintenance and generate the work orders needed.
 See Using CMMS Software To Schedule Preventive Maintenance Work Orders for examples.

-- Work orders not sent out: Maintenance work orders once created have to be dispatched to the right maintenance technicians.
+The right maintenance technicians should receive the maintenance work orders once created.
 Your CMMS program can email these or send them as text messages to the technicians or outside contractors.
-Alternatively you can print out the work orders and distribute them manually.
+Or you can print out the work orders and distribute them.

-- Technicians forget to do work or send back completion status: Maintenance software can be used to keep track of pending work orders and receive status updates from technicians.
-These updates could be received as email or text updates and used to update and close pending work orders.
-So if they forget to complete a work order or report the status you can have the CMMS program send out reminders.
+Maintenance software can be used to keep track of pending work orders and receive status updates from technicians.
+These can be received as email or text and used to update and close pending work orders.
+Plus if they forget to complete a work order or report the status, you can have the CMMS program send out reminders!

-- Bad or missed reporting to management: Your management team is going to want regular and easy to understand reports on the maintenance departments performance.
-Trying to do this manually can be quite a challenge.
-CMMS software can be used to generate standardized reports and show performance comparisons with prior periods.
+Your management team will want regular and easy to understand reports on the maintenance departments work.
+Trying to do this manually will be hard.
+Use the CMMS software to make standard reports and compare performance with prior periods.
 See Key Maintenance Management Statistics For Maintenance Planners for the information you may need to provide.

-We can see that many of these workflow failures can have a significant impact on your maintenance program.
-Dropped or incomplete maintenance can result in cascading breakdowns or a perception of incompetence in the maintenance department.
-Inability to provide good and timely reporting to management also results in similar perceptions.
-In addition decisions can be made on maintenance budgets based on inadequate information that will have severe impact on the maintenance department.
-A good CMMS software package can help maintenance managers and maintenance planners to prevent or reduce such problems.
+We can see that many of these workflow failures can have a big impact on your maintenance program.
+Dropped or incomplete maintenance can result in cascading breakdowns.
+The maintenance department may be seen as incompetent.
+Not being able to give good and on-time reports to management is also bad.
+They will make decisions on maintenance budgets based on poor information.
+This may have a severe impact on the maintenance department.
+With a good CMMS software package maintenance managers and maintenance planners can avoid or reduce such problems.